Exodus 26

 of the tabernacle

-and their forty silver bases
+and sixteen silver bases

 two under each frame

-And for the rear of the tabernacle
+and five for those on the rear side of the tabernacle

 to the west